6TH ANNUAL BDAC PLEIN AIR COMPETITION

 TRADITIONAL & NON-TRADITIONAL CATEGORIES

-EXHIBITION ON VIEW: POST-COVID - JULY 17
+EXHIBITION ON VIEW: JUNE 6 - JULY 17

 RECEPTION: JUNE 5, 6 - 8 PM

 In "Adam and Eden," BDAC's 6th Annual Plein Air Competition, BDAC challenges artists to depict their observations of situations where humans interact with the land.
 The landscape of Utah is rich with sites where humans act as stewards, neighbors, and parasites.
 At times the land even commands submission from humans.
 Whether the interaction is worshipful or exploitative, we want to see your observations through art.
 This year's juror is Levi Jackson.

 Artists may work outdoors anywhere in the state of Utah.
 Both traditional painting and non-traditional media may be entered in the competition.
 Embroidery, collage, sculpture--the sky is the limit to how artists may define plein air.
 The guest juror will judge traditional paintings in a separate category from non-traditional media and award cash prizes to the winners.

 REGISTRATION AND ENTRY FEE